livegnik/2way-design/2WAY High-Level Design.md

 ### 2.5.3 Managing Object Visibility

 Objects within the 2WAY system can be created, updated, deleted, or down-voted.
 The latter signifies their irrelevance or disapproval by the user, and down-voted objects are not returned when queried for, unless specified otherwise.
 This approach ensures data integrity and historical traceability, as every interaction with an object can be preserved.
-Different users may have varying perspectives on the relevance or validity of an object, and preserving all objects allows the system to accommodate these differing opinions.
+Different users may have varying perspectives on the relevance or validity of an object, and preserving objects allows the system to accommodate these differing opinions.

-An example of a JSON document for updating or down-voting an Attribute, to be processed by the Graph Manager:
+An example of a JSON document for updating and down-voting an Attribute, to be processed by the Graph Manager:

 ```json
 {